bobmagicii/vscode-auto-fold/README.md

 reloading it, or if at any time you want to re-fold a file as configured, you can use the keyboard shortcut `alt+grave` or use the command pallete `ctrl+shift+p` and typing `autofold`.

+# Installation

+Use the extension panel in Visual Studio Code, type Fold, find this, install it.

 # Example: Javascript